bosagora/agora/doc/Database.md

 ### `node_enroll_data` table

-This table should be removed in favor of querying `validator_set` directly.
+This table should be removed in favor of querying `validator` directly.

 | Field name | SQL Type | D type | Attributes  | Comment                                                           |
 |------------|----------|--------|-------------|-------------------------------------------------------------------|